 Highgate School was the first school in South Australia to deliver the French Bilingual Binational program (FBBP) with a harmonised French and Australian curriculum.
 From early years, classroom learning is delivered in French 4 days a week (80%) and in English 1 day per week (20%).

 Taren Point Public School is located in southern Sydney, 24km south of the CBD.
-The school offers a French-Australian bilingual program, operating since 2017 with support from FASS (Francophone Association of Southern Sydney).
+The school offers a French-Australian bilingual program, operating since 2017.

 Tingalpa State School is located in the Brisbane Metropolitan region, 12km east of the CBD.

 Tingalpa State School offers a French-Australian bilingual program, following its inauguration in June 2015 by the French Ambassador in Australia with the support of the Department of Education and Training and the French Ministry of Education.

 Camberwell Primary School was first opened in 1872.
 In 1991, the decision was made to establish a bilingual immersion program that now caters to 645 students (2017) from foundation to Year 6.
 As a State school, Camberwell Primary School delivers the Australian curriculum to all students.

 The French-Australian Preschool in Canberra was started in 1973.
 It is officially recognised by the French Ministry of Education, and as such is part of the AEFE overseas network of French Schools.
 It is also accredited by the Australian Government via ACECQA, the Australian Children’s Education and Care Quality Authority, with approval for 132 places spread across 6 classes of “petites” (age 3 to 4) and “moyennes” (age 4 to 5) sections.